 Example: If you turned 50 years of age anytime between Jan 1, 2018 to Dec 31, 2018 you would be considered 50 for the entire 2018 season.

 2. Are there different age groups in your league?
-Yes, Chico Senior Softball has 3 divisions based on age; Masters: Age 65+, playing on Thursday's.
-Veterans: Ages 55 – 64, playing on Tuesday's.
-Open: Ages 47 – 54, playing on Wednesday's.
-Additionally "ALL" divisions rotate playing on Mondays.
+Yes, Chico Senior Softball has 3 divisions based on age; Masters: Age 65+, playing on Tuesday & Thursday mornings.
+Veterans: Ages 55 – 64, playing on Monday & Wednesday evenings.
+Open: Ages 47 – 54, playing on Tuesday & Thursday evenings.

 4. Can I play in more than 1 division?
 Yes, you can play in your division, based on your age, and any division that has a lower/younger age classification.
-NOTE: To play in both the Masters & Veterans you must be 68 years of age.
+You cannot play in a older classified division if you are playing in more than 1 division.

 5. When can I register to play in the Chico Senior Softball league?
 Go to the Chico Senior Softball Registration page, http://www.chicoseniorsoftball.com/registration .
 If the next season is there click on the "View Details" link to see when registration will become available.
-We try to have the registration process in place by the 1st of each year.
+We typically try to have the registration process in place by Dec/Jan for the upcoming season.
 Additionally, for each division the "View Details" link has more useful information, including the registration Due Date, which varies between divisions.

 7. Where are the games played?
 The season's games are played at Sycamore Field, which is located in Bidwell Park between Sycamore Pool/1 Mile & Caper's Acres.
 Play-offs may be played elsewhere due to the need to have divisions playing on the same day.